View this in:

 adhibhūtaṃ cha kiṃ prōktamadhidaivaṃ kimuchyatē ॥ 1 ॥

-Arjuna inquired: O my Lord, O Supreme Person, what is Brahman?
-What is the self?
-What are fruitive activities?
-What is this material manifestation?
-And what are the demigods?
-Please explain this to me.
+Arjuna asked: O Supreme Person, what is Brahman?
+What is the individual self?
+What is action?
+What is considered the material aspect, and what is called the divine aspect?

 adhiyajñaḥ kathaṃ kō'tra dēhē'sminmadhusūdana ।